Sylvia-Kui/LAND_PRICE_HANOI-2025/README.md

 - Building an interactive dashboard (Streamlit) for ward/district exploration.
 - Positioning this work as a portfolio piece to showcase data cleaning, visualization, and storytelling skills.

+-This project demonstrates my ability to clean messy real-world data, extract insights through exploratory analysis, and communicate findings clearly using visual storytelling.

+-This analysis can support land investment decisions by highlighting districts and wards that appear undervalued or overpriced relative to their surrounding areas and valuation tiers.
 ## 🚀 How to Run
 1. Clone this repository
 2. Install dependencies: